unkeyed/unkey/packages/redwoodjs/src/keys/README.md

 `createApiKeyMiddleware` is middleware function for RedwoodJS used to validate API keys sent in the request headers with Unkey.

+In the future, support for key verification in GraphQL operations and other RedwoodJS functions will be added.

 ## Usage

 Here's a basic example of how to use `createApiKeyMiddleware`: